Malley1/Malley1.github.io/_pages/about.md

   - /about.html
 ---

-I am a a Postdoctoral Research Associate in Geology, Geomorphology and Palaeobiology at Imperial College London.
+I am a Postdoctoral Research Associate in Geology, Geomorphology and Palaeobiology at Imperial College London.

 Since July 2022 I have been funded by the NERC grant "Mantle Circulation Constrained" NE/T01684/1.
 My aim is to constrain large, state-of-the-art foward models of mantle convection run by collaborators at Cardiff University, by generating global spatio-temporal predictions of dynamic topography through Cenozoic times from their outputs.
 I am currently working on comparing those predictions to evidence for uplift from elevated marine sedimentary rocks, and residual oceanic depths.